 Mid-range (€120 – €180)

-• Haymarket by Scandic – this art-deco themed hotel has a perfect location just minutes walk away from the attractions and it offers a small cinema (OMG) and 2 restaurants.
+- Haymarket by Scandic – This art-deco themed hotel has a perfect location just minutes away from the attractions, and it offers a small cinema (OMG) and 2 restaurants.

 Budget (up to €120)

-• Downtown Camper by Scandic – here’s the amazing Scandic hotel that comes with a swimming pool, a spa and 2 restaurants.
-While here you can try yoga and join the movie
+- Downtown Camper by Scandic – Here’s the amazing Scandic hotel that comes with a swimming pool, a spa, and 2 restaurants.
+While there, you can try yoga and relax in the wellness area.

 3. Södermalm – Stockholm’s hipster area